-In addition, on any date on which the Company submits a Purchase Notice to Aspire Capital in an amount equal to200,000 shares and the closing sale price of our common stock is equal to or greater than \$0.50 per share, the Company also has the right, in its sole discretion, to present Aspire Capital with a volume-weighted average price purchase notice (each, a "VWAP Purchase Notice") directing Aspire Capital to purchase an amount of common stock equal to up to 30% of the aggregate shares of the common stock traded on its principal market on the next trading day (the VWAP Purchase Date), subject to a maximum number of shares the Company may determine.
+In addition, on any date on which the Company submits a Purchase Notice to Aspire Capital in an amount equal to 200,000 shares and the closing sale price of our common stock is equal to or greater than \$0.50 per share, the Company also has the right, in its sole discretion, to present Aspire Capital with a volume-weighted average price purchase notice (each, a "VWAP Purchase Notice") directing Aspire Capital to purchase an amount of common stock equal to up to 30% of the aggregate shares of the common stock traded on its principal market on the +next trading day (the VWAP Purchase Date), subject to a maximum number of shares the Company may determine.
 The purchase price per share pursuant to such VWAP Purchase Notice is generally 97% of the volume-weighted average price for the Company's common stock traded on its principal market on the VWAP Purchase Date.

 In consideration for entering into the Purchase Agreement, concurrently with the execution of the Purchase Agreement, the Company issued to Aspire Capital 304,457 shares of the Company's common stock.
 The shares of common stock issued as consideration were valued at approximately \$347,000.
-This amount and related expenses of approximately \$78,000, which total approximately \$425,000, have been included in deferred assets on the accompanying unaudited condensed consolidated balance sheet at March 31, 2018.
-As of the date of filing this Quarterly Report with the SEC, no shares of the Company's common stock have been sold to Aspire Capital under the Purchase Agreement.
+This amount and related expenses of approximately \$78,000, which total approximately \$425,000, were recorded as deferred costs.